If you're looking for new things to try in the bedroom, you might be interested to know what tantric sex is.

 - You want to become more intimate with your partner

 - You want to try to reconnect with your partner

-Although tantra is good for all regardless of gender, our sex expert Dominnique says that "the concept of slowing down and not being goal-orientated when practising tantra could be particularly helpful for women.
-Research suggests arousal and pleasure are far more context-driven for women, who need to feel free from pressure and distractions in order to fully relax and enjoy themselves.
+Although tantra is good for all, regardless of gender, Dominnique says that "the concept of slowing down and not being goal-orientated when practising tantra could be particularly helpful for women."
+She says, "Research suggests arousal and pleasure are far more context-driven for women, who need to feel free from pressure and distractions in order to fully relax and enjoy themselves.